drfknoble/opencv_projects/README.md

 1. Clone the opencv_projects repo'.
 1. Clone the gflags repo'.
-1. If you've not done so already, build gflags using CMake as an Administrator.
+1. If you've not done so already, build gflags and tinyxml2 using CMake and Visual Studio as an Administrator.
 Also, ensure 'Shared Libraries' are enabled.
-Once completed, by default, you should find that there is now a C:/Program Files/gflags directory, which contains an Include and Lib sub-directories.
-Move this directory to C:/dev_libraries.
+Once completed, by default, you should find that there is now C:/Program Files/gflags and ./tinyxml2 directories, which contains Include and Lib sub-directories.
+Move these to C:/dev_libraries.
+1. Create environment variables OPENCV_DIR and DEV_LIBRARIES.
 1. Open a project's solution file.
 1. Change the solution platforms from x86 to x64, if necessary.
 1. Build project.